 After learning that many fighters have been caught using steroids, I wondered how many UFC fighters never failed drug tests.

 The UFC's year-round unannounced testing policy makes it nearly impossible for any athlete to go an entire season without a failed test.

 Despite this, research shows that Georges St-Pierre has never failed a drug test in 27 professional mixed martial arts contests, nor have any of his opponents .

 It is, therefore, possible to have great fights in a clean, safe sport, and not using a banned substance will also help them maintain their reputation while seeking the UFC title.

-If I had any advice for naturally gaining a solid body, it would be to maintain a high-protein diet, consider taking safe and legal steroid supplements, and lift weights to strengthen your body.
+If I had any advice for naturally gaining a solid body, it would be to maintain a high-protein diet, consider taking safe and legal steroid supplements for men, and lift weights to strengthen your body.

 About The Author

 29 Fitness Trainers Share Their Tips

 What To Eat & What Supplements To Take?

 Which One Is Better?